Forging quantum data: classically defeating an IQP-based quantum test: Abstract

 \section{Abstract}

-In 2009, Shepherd and Bremner proposed a ``test of quantum capability'' \cite{shepherd_temporally_2009} that is attractive because the quantum machine's output can be verified efficiently by classical means.
-While follow-up papers \cite{bremner_average-case_2016,bremner_classical_2011} gave evidence that directly simulating the quantum prover is classically hard, the security of the protocol against other (non-simulating) classical attacks has remained an open question.
-In this paper, I demonstrate that the protocol is not secure against classical provers.
-I describe a classical algorithm that can not only convince the verifier that the (classical) prover is quantum, but can in fact can extract the secret key underlying a given protocol instance.
-Furthermore, I show that the algorithm is efficient in practice for problem sizes of hundreds of qubits.
-Finally, I provide an implementation of the algorithm, and give the secret vector underlying the ``\$25 challenge'' posted online by the authors of the original paper.
+Recently, quantum computing experiments have for the first time exceeded the capability of classical computers to perform certain computations---a milestone termed ``quantum computational advantage.''
+However, verifying the output of the quantum device in these experiments required extremely large classical computations.
+An exciting next step for demonstrating quantum capability would be to implement tests of quantum computational advantage with efficient classical verification, such that larger system sizes can be tested and verified.
+One of the first proposals for an efficiently-verifiable test of quantumness consists of hiding a secret classical bitstring inside a circuit of the class IQP, in such a way that samples from the circuit's output distribution are correlated with the secret.
+The classical hardness of this protocol has been supported by evidence that directly simulating IQP circuits is hard, but the security of the protocol against other (non-simulating) classical attacks has remained an open question.
+In this work we demonstrate that the protocol is not secure against classical forgery.
+We describe a classical algorithm that can not only convince the verifier that the (classical) prover is quantum, but can in fact can extract the secret key underlying a given protocol instance.
+Furthermore, we show that the key extraction algorithm is efficient in practice for problem sizes of hundreds of qubits.
+Finally, we provide an implementation of the algorithm, and give the secret vector underlying the ``\$25 challenge'' posted online by the authors of the original paper.